IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    load, and historical throughput.
 The bottom line is, if the throughput drops, the sender has no other option than to reduce the bitrate.
-Once the radio scheduler has reduced the resource allocation for a bearer, a flow (which is using RTP Media Congestion Avoidance Techniques (RMCAT)) in that bearer aims to reduce the sending rate quite quickly (within one RTT) in order to avoid excessive queuing delay or packet loss.
+Once the radio scheduler has reduced the resource allocation for a bearer, a flow in that bearer aims to reduce the sending rate quite quickly (within one RTT) in order to avoid excessive queuing delay or packet loss.